strickvl/mathsprompt/README.md

 A simple tool that schedules maths problems to be solved.

+Read [the associated blog](https://mlops.systems/posts/2023-07-23-maths-prompt-rust-project.html) for more context on the project, why I built it and how it works technically.

 ## Input Questions

 For the initial input of basis questions, spin up the Rust server from the base